AndersDeath/diary2/000-current.md

 # 19 June - Monday - Yerevan - 263 day of immigration

 i was in clinic today. unfortunately my gum isn't ready and I have to postpone the operation until friday.
+It's really sad but I hae to wait.
+I was working a lot on other things today including the article about holy theory.